-Relevant communications are distributed to the Board or any individual director or directors, as appropriate, depending on the facts and circumstances outlined in the communications.
-In that regard, the Board has requested that certain items that are unrelated to the duties and responsibilities of the Board should be excluded or redirected, as appropriate, such as: business solicitations, junk mail and mass mailings, resumes and other forms of job inquiries and surveys.
+Relevant communications are distributed to our Board of Directors or any individual director or directors, as appropriate, depending on the facts and circumstances outlined in the communications.
+In that regard, the Board has requested that certain items that are unrelated to the duties and responsibilities of our Board of Directors should be excluded or redirected, as appropriate, such as: business solicitations, junk mail and mass mailings, resumes and other forms of job inquiries and surveys.
 In addition, material that is unduly hostile, threatening, potentially illegal or similarly unsuitable will be excluded; however, any communication that is excluded will be made available to any outside director upon request.